 BEAMS is the only acoustic monitoring system for all critical bedside alarms, to improve response times to situations quickly and efficiently for improved patient outcomes, better workflow for staff and to reduce healthcare costs.
 It integrates a digital platform with audible monitors, a speaker system and nurse consoles.

 BEAMS lets staff know where the alarm is sounding and can be programmed by staff to identify which alarms are a priority - improving workflow.

-The award-winning BEAMS (Bedside Equipment Alarm Management System) system is a mains-operated acoustic listening device that can identify medical alarms and alert the relevant persons that a patient requires attention.
+The multi-award-winning BEAMS (Bedside Equipment Alarm Monitoring System) is a mains-operated acoustic listening device that can identify medical alarms and alert the relevant persons that a patient requires attention.